openjdk/amber-docs/site/design-notes/records-and-sealed-classes.md

-While we're painfully aware of the state-related boilerplate we deal with every day, the boilerplate is just a symptom of a deeper problem, which is that Java asks all classes are asked to pay equally for the cost of encapsulation -- but not all classes benefit equally from it.
+While we're painfully aware of the state-related boilerplate we deal with every day, the boilerplate is just a symptom of a deeper problem, which is that Java asks all classes to pay equally for the cost of encapsulation -- but not all classes benefit equally from it.

 To be sure, encapsulation is essential; mediating access to our state